andrewzm/deepspat-website/content/workshop.md

 **About**: This workshop aims to bring together researchers in the region that are interested in topics at the interface of deep learning and statistics.
 It will be based around a set of talks, and there will be time for discussion and networking between the talks.
 The workshop is 1.5 days long, and will finish at noon on the 25th October.
 Refreshments and lunch on the 24th October are provided.
 Space is limited to 40 attendees; please let us know at azm [at] uow.edu.au if plans change and you need to cancel registration.
 There will be a waiting list if capacity is exceeded.

+This event is supported by the Australian Research Council (ARC DE180100203).

 **Registration**: Please register [**here**](https://docs.google.com/forms/d/e/1FAIpQLSfKFmrZkOzeR2sslVGVKRaEShotN11wCp3S3Ia-aklf9GtqgQ/viewform?usp=sf_link).
 You will need a Google account to register (preferred method of registration); if you don't have one please e-mail your details and dietary requirements directly to azm [at] uow.edu.au.
 Note that places are limited; please wait for a confirmation e-mail after you register.